RoGreat/steam-optionx/README.md

 An egui application to modify app launch options in Steam's config file.

 This is an alpha build.
+Tested on linux.
+Should work on all platforms.

 ![Alpha](assets/steam-optionx-alpha.png)